 Durability was another metric which the Asolo excelled in, scoring a 10, the highest in the review.
 This is a boot that should be able to last for many seasons with the proper upkeep, namely, treating the leather outer on an annual basis.
 Asolo gives users a two-year warranty against defects, similar to the Salomon models but better than all the others.
 The lacing eyelets are all metal and should not fail, though some users did note that sole delamination and crumbling of the EVA/PU material in the heel was also noted.

 With so many modern options for good quality boots that are comfortable out of the box and do not require a lengthy break-in time, most backpackers have moved away from the traditional full-grain leather boots with stiff soles.
 Those who are still dedicated to these heavy-duty boots are foresters, trail crews, construction workers and other people who work in the outdoors as well as recreate in them.
 These people, and those who desire the stiffness and support for hiking with heavy loads will appreciate the quality craftsmanship and durability found in the Asolo Power Matic 200 GV.

-With a list price of $338, the Asolo Power Matic 200 GV is one of the most expensive boots in our review.
-We feel that it is a quality boot, and it is worth the money for top-notch construction, though the Editors' Choice-winning Quest 4D 3 is a better overall boot for around $100 less.
+With a list price of $345, the Asolo Power Matic 200 GV is one of the most expensive boots in our review.
+We feel that it is a quality boot, and it is worth the money for top-notch construction, though the Editors' Choice-winning Quest 4D 3 is a better overall boot for over $100 less.